• Skip to primary navigation

 Here’s what I mean by that.
 Being self-employed as a virtual assistant (or a freelancer or anything else) means you have the power to determine what you earn.

-The bad part is that a lot of freelancers (myself included, once upon a time) set the bar too low when they’re just starting out.
+The bad part is that a lot of freelancers (myself included, once upon a time) set the bar too low when they’re just starting.

 They want to get paid so they’ll just throw out a number without thinking about what a project is really worth.